geoserver/geoserver-history/doc/developer/source/release-guide/index.rst

      * `Sphinx <http://sphinx.pocoo.org/>`_, version 0.6 or greater

    It is also helpful to have :command:`make` installed, although it is not required.
+For Windows users a :file:`make.bat` files exists that performs the same function.

 HTML
 ````